emrethebuffguy/DecisionTreeFromScratch/README.md

 ## Project Structure

 - `EDA.py`: This script performs exploratory data analysis on the Wine dataset, visualizing relationships between features and the target variable.
 - `main.py`: This script contains the implementation of a decision tree classifier with custom pruning methods.
-It includes functions for training, predicting, and pruning the decision tree.
+It includes functions for training, predicting, and pruning the decision tree using the Wine Dataset.

 ## Dataset